Marathon Course Description (3504ft of elevation gain):

 There will be 2 intermediate cutoffs for the marathon:

-– Runners must reach AS #2 (7.93 miles) in 1 hour 45 minutes to proceed on the marathon course.
+– Runners must reach AS #2 (7.93 miles) in 1 hour 45 minutes (13.24 minutes per mile) to proceed on the marathon course.
 If you don’t make this cutoff you will be directed onto the 25k course.
+We would rather have you finish the 25k than be cut from the marathon course.

 For those of you looking for the last step before trying an Ultra Marathon, this is it.
 You will get everything an Ultra has in 5 less miles.
 This course should give you the challenge, mentally and physically, that you need to be able to finish a 50k.